Underactive Thyroid and Gluten Intolerance

 Celiac Disease and Hypothyroidism

 As you probably already know, celiac is an autoimmune disease.
-What you may not know is that there’s a link between many autoimmune diseases.
-This is probably why research has found that thyroid diseases are more common among celiacs than anyone else.
+What you may not know is that there are links between different autoimmune diseases.
+Research has found that thyroid disease is more common among celiacs than anyone else.

-Up to 90% of low thyroid cases are caused by a disease called Hashimoto’s.
-Hashimoto’s is when your immune system attacks your thyroid.
-Hashimoto’s is an autoimmune problem, whereas hypothyroidism is a problem with the gland.
+Up to 90% of low thyroid cases are caused by a disease called Hashimoto’s where your immune system attacks your thyroid.
+Hypothyroidism is a problem with the thyroid gland.

 There is a plethora of evidence to suggest that following a gluten-free diet for thyroid is hugely beneficial.
 Regardless of whether you have celiac disease or live with gluten sensitivity, it’s been proven that gluten can trigger an autoimmune attack.
 In fact, if you suffer with thyroid problems, you may not even know that gluten could be causing symptoms to be worse.